monkut/hakoake-backend/malcom/houses/templates/PLAYLIST_INTRO_PROMPT.md

 # Task: Generate Monthly Playlist Introduction

 ## Context
-You are writing an introduction for HAKOAKE's November 2025 monthly playlist video.
+You are writing an introduction for HAKOAKE's the given monthly playlist video.
 HAKOAKE is a music discovery platform focused on Tokyo's underground live music scene.

 ### Site Philosophy
 "Forget the stadiums.
 The best music is found in the smallest rooms.